Assistive Technology for Computers and Printed Material

 JAWS for Windows

-JAWS--an acronym for "Jobs Access With Speech"--is the most widely-used screen-reader.
-It has versions that work with Windows 95, 98, ME, 2000, XP, & Vista.
+JAWS--an acronym for "Jobs Access With Speech"--is the most widely-used screen-reader for windows-based machines.
 It uses a software speech synthesizer, "Eloquence for JAWS," that can pronounce American English, Brazilian Portuguese, British English, Castilian Spanish, Latin American Spanish, Finnish, French, German, and Italian.

 Google Accessible Web Search for the Visually Impaired